yongjiajun/ConnectFour-AI/README.md

 To have a `RandomAgent` play against yourself.

+'python -m connectfour.game --player-one RandomAgent --player-two StudentAgent --no-graphics --fast --auto-close'

+This may be useful for you to run games in quick succession to see how your agent performs against the random agent.

 ### Options

 Run the program with option `-h` to get the options available: